viperproject/prusti-dev/user-guide/src/tour/push.md

 1. Executing `push` increases the length of the underlying list by one.
 2. After `push(elem)` the first element of the list stores value `elem`
-3. After executing `push(elem)`, the first element points to the original list, which remains unchanged.
+3. After executing `push(elem)`, the elements of the original list remain unchanged.

 ## First property